rafaelxky/RPlace/README.md

 # create
 - create allows you to create files and folders and place data inside it
 - ex: //- create folder/file.txt place name:
 - this will create "folder/file.txt" and place the "name" template inside
+- if it starts with . then it will be in relation to the file

 # variable options
 - variable options allow you to modify variables